HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 As far as AVIF is concerned: <a hreflang="en" href="https://github.com/AOMediaCodec/libavif">`libavif`</a> is capable of a wide variety of compression ratios depending on which "speed" setting you choose.
 At its slowest speeds (producing the highest-efficiency files) `libavif` can take minutes to encode a single image.
 It's reasonable to assume that different image-rendering pipelines will make different tradeoffs when choosing speed settings, depending on their constraints.
 This results in a wide distribution of compression performance.

-Another thing to keep in mind when evaluating AVIF's real-world performance here, is that there just aren't that many AVIFs out there in the wild, yet.
-The format is currently being used by relatively few sites, on a limited set of content, so we don't yet have a full sense of how it will ultimately perform "in the wild," on the web.
+Another thing to keep in mind when evaluating AVIF's real-world performance here, is that there just aren't that many AVIFs on the web, yet.
+The format is currently being used by relatively few sites, on a limited set of content, so we don't yet have a full sense of how it will ultimately perform "in the wild."
 This will be interesting to track over the coming years, as adoption increases (and tooling improves).

 One thing that is absolutely clear is that both WebP and AVIF can be used to deliver a wide variety of content (including photography, <a hreflang="en" href="https://jakearchibald.com/2020/avif-has-landed/#flat-illustration">illustrations</a>, and images with transparency) more efficiently than the web's legacy formats.
 But, as we'll see in the next section, not that many sites have adopted them.